 Taking care of one’s health by oneself can become real due to sensor-based wearables.
 A person will be able to check many parameters and send the measurement to the physician before the visit.
 Many reasons in the modern world cause the need for remote patient communication.
 And it is going to be satisfied by different means of medical technology including telehealth and connected devices.
 Monitoring basic parameters, tracking sleep and physical activity, and sensors for temperature and chemical analysis will become almost must-have for people with a cautious attitude to their health.
 The solutions will help indicate the first symptoms in healthy people and prevent the possible danger in people with chronic diseases.
 Eliminating human errors in the process of measurements is another remarkable advantage.

 And the doctors will get the ability to prioritize scheduled appointments, keep track of taking medications, and overall the treatment plan execution.
 Remorse consulting will lead to a decrease in the frequency of visits to the clinic.
 More consistent work of every healthcare professional in the clinic will lead to enhanced patient experience and growing the clinics’ revenue.
-Thus, the benefits for healthcare providers and medical business owners are apparent.
+Thus, the benefits of iot in healthcare for doctors and medical business owners are apparent.

 The experts also admit these advantages.
 Lord Paul Drayson, in an exclusive interview to Internet of Business, says: “The healthcare sector is becoming more aware of the benefits of implementing IoT networks, which is fuelling this rapid growth.
 There’s an economic benefit to healthcare providers; locations for patient care can implement monitoring systems that allow better management of free beds.
 There’s also the benefit to the patients themselves.
 Healthcare providers can offer a better level of care by utilizing the latest technologies available to them.”